 Each completed Eviction Notice form comes with a Make It Legal™ checklist of the actions you need to take to finalize your document.
 Your checklist will be specific to the state that your property is located in.
 Here are a few general next steps:

 As you prepare to file for an eviction, it is always a good idea to work with a lawyer.
 An attorney with experience in evictions can help make sure you follow local laws and processes.
 In order to assemble all of your records for your lawyer, you may want to fill out an Eviction Process Worksheet.
 This document provides basic information about your tenant and their violation(s) of your rental agreement.
 You can also attach documentation, including a copy of the lease, photographs of the damage, repair estimates, written statements of witnesses, police reports, and other documents to support your case.
-Outside of reviewing your Eviction Notice letter, your attorney can help you prepare and defend your case once it goes in front of a judge.
+Outside of reviewing your Eviction Notice letter, your lawyer can help you prepare and defend your case once it goes in front of a judge.